Dashron/Roads/README.md

 });
 ```

-Many of the bundled middleware include thier contexts, and you can merge them together with `&`.
+Many of the bundled middleware include their contexts, and you can merge them together with `&`.

 ```JavaScript
 road.use<StoreValsContext & CookieContext>(function (method, url, body, headers) {